naziiriah/naziiriah/README.md

 ### What am I learning ?
 ____________________________________________________________________________________________

-🌱 I’m currently learning how to build efficient backend servers (or APIs) with the Express JS framework.
+🌱 I’m currently learning how to build efficient backend servers (or APIs) with the Express JS framework and mobile Apps with flutter.
 I am also learning how to write efficient algorithms for different problems ranging from strings to graphs etc.

 ### Want to collaborate on something ?
 ____________________________________________________________________________________________